ivelum/landing/content/blog/zero-downtime-deployment/index.md

 When deploying backend code updates, an application server restart is typically required to load the new code into memory.
 During the restart, some requests may be lost, causing downtime.
-In most modern projects, it’s handled with container orchestration.
+In most modern projects, it's handled with container orchestration.
 The main principle is simple: launch new application instances in parallel with the old ones and then switch traffic on the load balancer.
 Strategies may vary.
 It can be a